This summer we’ve seen unprecedented bushfires and unprecedented generosity in response.

-It will continue to evolve as needs arise.
 It is part of a bigger effort by government and other agencies, to make sure collective funds do the most good.

-$5 million is providing on-the-ground disaster services.
+$5 million is providing on-the-ground disaster services for this financial year.

 This enables Red Cross emergency teams to provide 24/7 support in the current bushfires and disasters in the months ahead, with this mainly being in bushfire-affected areas over recent months.
 It includes our work in evacuation and recovery centres, outreach services, deploying our volunteers and ensuring their training and wellbeing.